RobertoCastillo/frontend-nanodegree-mobile-portfolio/README.md

 Changes:

-Reduced pizzas from for loop (line 530)
+Changed all querySelectorAll to getElementsByClassName
+Created var allPizzaContainer and moved document.getElementsByClassName("randomPizzaContainer") out of for loop (line 453) Created var allPizzaLength and allPizzaContainer.length out of for loop (line 454) Moved var dx out of for loop (line 455)
-Changed querySelectorAll to getElementsByClassName (line 505) Removed items.length from for loop and created var itemsLength (line 506) Removed document.body.scrollTop / 1250 from for loop and created var pizzaScrollTop (line 507) Inserted itemsLength into for loop (line 508)
+Removed items.length from for loop and created var itemsLength (line 508) Removed document.body.scrollTop / 1250 from for loop and created var pizzaScrollTop (line 509) Inserted itemsLength into for loop (line 510)
-Inserted pizzaScrollTop into for loop (line 509)
+Inserted pizzaScrollTop into for loop (line 511) Reduced pizzas from for loop (line 532)